 An extensive residential modification & refurbishment for a small footprint Edwardian house that has prolonged the use for a growing family.
 The principles of the design follow light and shade, shrinking and stretching space with the use of a monochromatic pallet.

 AERIAL is a destination hospitality events venue, designed for Food and Desire, one of Melbourne’s leading event specialists.
 Situated at South Wharf, it is a large-capacity offer overlooking the Yarra with panoramic city views.

 Categories: Projects, Restaurant Design • Tags: Architecture, Architecture Melbourne, bar, Event Design, hospitality, Interior Design Melbourne, material, restaurant, Restaurant Design Melbourne, Restaurant/Bar

 Working within an existing grand space with Victorian arched windows and original moulded ceilings, our approach was to source original pieces, not recognisable as iconic, but unexpected with strength of character.
 This journey involved working closely with local furniture enthusiasts and artisans.
 A pair of 70’s blue Italian Murano glass chandeliers became a launching point […]

 The Circa Courtyard has been updated with new furniture for the atrium bar.
-TIO chairs & high bar stool from Luke Furniture by Massproductions with a light weight design choosen to highten the outdoor appeal of the space.
+TIO chairs & high bar stools from Luke Furniture by Massproductions with a light-weight design chosen to heighten the outdoor appeal of the space.
 High bar tables custom designed by Meme.